opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 It is not necessary to specify the service chain type (-sc) because PVP is set as default.
 The PVP service chains will have 3 VMs in 3 chains with this configuration.
 If ``-sc PVVP`` is specified instead, there would be 6 VMs in 3 chains as this service chain has 2 VMs per chain.
 Both **single run** or **NDR/PDR** can be run as multichain.
-Runnin multichain is a scenario closer to a real life situation than runs with a single chain.
+Running multichain is a scenario closer to a real life situation than runs with a single chain.

 Multiflow